Presets:

 .Forecast...

-R1-R2 (Minor-Moderate) radio blackouts are expected, with a chance for
+R1-R2 (Minor-Moderate) events are likely, with a slight chance for R3 or

 .24 hr Summary...